All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Breastfeeding Status

-Wegovy has not been studied in lactating women.
+Wegovy hasn't been studied in lactating women.
 Animal studies with semaglutide detected the drug in breast milk at low concentrations, but the clinical significance in humans is unknown .
 The current recommendation is to avoid Wegovy while breastfeeding.
 Women should discuss the timing of treatment initiation relative to weaning with their healthcare provider .

 Fertility Considerations

 Weight loss on Wegovy can restore ovulatory function in women with obesity-related anovulation.
 This means unintended pregnancy risk may increase during treatment.
-Reliable contraception is essential for women not planning another pregnancy.
+Reliable contraception is important for women not planning another pregnancy.
 Wegovy should be discontinued at least 2 months before planned conception due to semaglutide's extended half-life of approximately 7 days .

 Thyroid Safety

 Wegovy carries a boxed warning regarding thyroid C-cell tumors seen in rodent studies.
-Women with a personal or family history of medullary thyroid carcinoma or MEN 2 should not use Wegovy.
+Women with a personal or family history of medullary thyroid carcinoma or MEN 2 shouldn't use Wegovy.
 Postpartum thyroiditis, which occurs in 5 to 10% of women after delivery, should be evaluated and managed before starting treatment .

 Side Effects